GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 ### The Skeleton Plane

-The following wire frames show the intended design of each of the three pages when viewed on a desktop computer and on a smart phone.
+The following wire frames show the intended design of each of the four pages when viewed on a desktop computer and on a smart phone.

 ![Wire frame showing the home page on a desktop computer](documentation/wireframe-home-desktop.png)